luludak/FetaFix/README.md

-# FetaFix
+# ConRepAIr

-FetaFix is a comprehensive suite for compiling, optimizing, executing and analyzing pretrained DNNs under different computational environment settings.
+ConRepAIr is a comprehensive suite for compiling, optimizing, executing and analyzing pretrained DNNs under different computational environment settings.
+The system is based on DeltaNN by Louloudakis et al.: [Project](https://github.com/luludak/DeltaNN) | [Paper] (https://arxiv.org/abs/2306.06208)

-FetaFix primarily supports:
+ConRepAIr supports:

 - Automatic Fault Localization across ONNX model correspondents (Source and Target) between a DL framework conversion.
 - Automatic Fault Repair of the Target model, if behavior is deviating from Source, by repairing model input, graph, parameters and hyperparameters.

-Also, it can:
+Utilizing (and integrating) the following features from DeltaNN:
 - Build of Neural Networks using different backend DL Frameworks.
 - Build of DNNs under different optimization settings.
 - Build of DNNs using different GPU backends (CUDA, OpenCL, etc).
-- Convert oDNNs from one backend framework to another (currently supporting all conversions across Keras, PyTorch, TF, TFlite).
+- Conversion of DNNs from one backend framework to another (currently supporting all conversions across Keras, PyTorch, TF, TFlite).
-- Execute DNNs in different hardware acceleration environments.
+- Executing DNNs in different hardware acceleration environments.
-- Analyze the results in a bundled and automated manner.
+- Analyzing the results in a bundled and automated manner.

 The suite is based on [Apache TVM](https://tvm.apache.org/) for its capabilities.